ADLM Scholars Program

 The ADLM scholars organizing committee (ASOC) comprised of ADLM laboratory professional members, selects up to 10 scholar awardees each year.
 This committee reviews all completed, eligible applications to determine the best overall candidates.
 The highest-rated students are selected as ADLM scholars based on a combination of their strong interest in the ADLM scholars’ program, career objectives, leadership ability, involvement in school activities and/or academic research, and community service.

 The number of recipients and the amount of each individual award depends upon the availability of funding, the number of scholarships awarded, and number of applicants that live within the vicinity of the meeting location.
-Scholarship recipients receive up to $1,500 to cover travel, lodging, meal, activity and registration expenses.
-Any expenses incurred over the amount awarded are the responsibility of the awardee.
+Scholarship recipients receive funding to cover travel, lodging, meal, activity and registration expenses.
+Any expenses incurred on extra days not included in the program are the responsibility of the awardee.